-Three years ago I began to speak with my kids about the challenges that they would face online, including bullying, shaming, and online pornography.
+Five years ago I began to speak with my kids about the challenges that they would face online, including bullying, shaming, and online pornography.
 I gave them phones, I put in filters, I left the computers in the kitchen.
 The more research I did on the topic the more I noticed the lack of any realistic discussions about online pornography in schools, faith-based institutions, and communities.
 I needed to be more comfortable having this conversation.
 Parents, in general, need to be more comfortable having this conversation.
-The research shows that this just isn’t the case, at least on a national level.
-I also realized that no matter how well versed my children might be, that they were going to run into kids of all sorts of varying degrees of information on the topic, and that the expectations of these kids could be very different from mine, and others.
+The research shows that this just isn’t the case.
+I also realized that no matter how well versed my children might be, that they were going to run into kids with all sorts of information on the topic and that the expectations of those kids could be very different from mine, and others.
 I had to talk to them as well, or at least to their parents.

-The remedy, of course, was a national conversation on porn.
+The remedy, of course, was a national conversation on pornography and its effects on our kids and their developing brains.

 It wasn’t as easy as it sounds.
-I spoke with lawmakers, school boards, individual educators, the Department of Education, the Department of Health and Human Services, Senators in my district, Senators in other districts, Congress Men and Women, Law Enforcement, and so on.
-I was unable to find a clear path to have the porn conversation become as easy as the conversations we already have about smoking, drinking, and drugs.
+I spoke with lawmakers, school boards, individual educators, the Department of Education, the Department of Health and Human Services, Senators in my district, Senators in other districts, Congress Men and Women, Law Enforcement, faith-based institutions and so on.
+I was unable to find a clear path to have the pornography conversation become as easy as the conversations we already have with our young children about smoking, drinking, and drugs.
 We talk about riding in cars, stranger danger, and even stop drop and roll.
 There is not a child in middle school today that doesn’t know smoking is bad for them, even though statistically some of those kids will still smoke.
-We need to have that level of conversational courage on the challenges that porn can present to young kids.
-As an aside, I have to admit that while I was familiar with the requirements of stop drop and roll, I was pretty sure early on, that the possibility I would have to use that information during my lifetime was negligible.
-Resisting porn, (especially at the age of 10, 11 or 12), is information our kids will use every single day for the rest of their lives.
+We need to have that level of conversational courage on the challenges that pornography can present to our young kids.
+It became clear to me the ‘Government’ wasn’t going to do it, and neither were churches.
+Unfortunately neither were parents, children, schools, administrators, or the porn industry going to have this conversation.
+I don’t know of anyone who knows anyone, who has had to has to “Stop Drop and Roll”, and yet every single child in the United States today knows what it means and how to do it.
+How and why to resist viewing online pornography at the age of 10, 11, and 12 however, is information our children will need to understand and use every single day for the rest of their middle school and high school experience.

 Everyone that I have had the honor and blessing to speak with agreed that the porn conversation needed to happen.
-No one had a plan how to do it.
+I received a lot of “good lucks” and “so brave” and “thank you’s”.
+And, no one had any idea or any type of plan how to address this topic in any meaningful way.

 So I’m doing it myself.
 I have created this Parent Funded education site called The Third Talk™.
-The talk about porn.
-I have created my curriculum with the assistance of physicians, pediatricians, professors, authors and trained sex therapists.
-I am using vetted and accredited information and statistics.
-I have created the platform for communication, and included only fact-based information.
+The talk about ‘porn’.

 How are you affecting change?